canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q1/QuestionText.md

 In your math class, you have recently been learning about Circles.
 To model this, you write a Circle class in Java to help you study.
 You are given a partially complete Circle class and must complete the rest using the specifications below.
 Note that you should not modify the provided portion of the code.
-Only add the parts specified below.
+Only add the parts specified below to the file.

 ## Circle Class